Balham Valley

-Balham Valley is an ice-free valley between the Insel Range and the Apocalypse Peaks, in Victoria Land, Antarctica.
-It was named by the Victoria University of Wellington Antarctic Expedition (1958–59) for R.W.
+Balham Valley (77°25′S 161°1′E) is an ice-free valley] between the Insel Range and the Apocalypse Peaks, in Victoria Land, Antarctica.

+Name

+Balham Valley was named by the Victoria University of Wellington Antarctic Expedition (VUWAE: 1958–59) for R.W.
 Balham, biologist with the New Zealand party of the Commonwealth Trans-Antarctic Expedition who did the first freshwater biology in this area in 1957–58.

+Location

+Balham Valley is one of the McMurdo Dry Valleys.

+The head of Balham Valley is below Shapeless Mountain.

+The valley descends between the Apocalypse Peaks to the north and Olympus Range to the south.

+It connects to the McKelvey Valley to the south.

+It flows east-northeast past the Insel Range and joins Barwick Valley.

 Antarctic Specially Protected Area

 An area of 480 km2, comprising parts of both Balham Valley and the adjacent Barwick Valley, is protected under the Antarctic Treaty System as Antarctic Specially Protected Area (ASPA)-123 because it is one of the least disturbed or contaminated of the McMurdo Dry Valleys.
 It is consequently important as a reference base for measuring changes in the similar polar desert ecosystems of the other Dry Valleys where scientific investigations are conducted.

+Features

+Named features include, from west to east, Mistake Peak, Shapeless Mountain and Balham Lake.